-The Company's current share capital is 15.5 M shares fully diluted including 250,000 common shares to be issued to Xstrata (formerly Noranda, Falconbridge) upon the start of commercial production as part of the purchase agreement with Noranda.
+The Company's current share capital is approx. 16.3 M shares fully diluted including 250,000 common shares to be issued to Xstrata (formerly Noranda, Falconbridge) upon the start of commercial production as part of the purchase agreement with Noranda.

 Subsequent to the period end, the Company has not granted any options and has not issued any common shares on exercise of options or warrants.
 On May 5, the Company announced a private placement for 500,000 shares at a price of \$1.00 per share with a warrant to purchase one-half of one share, exercisable at a price of \$1.50 per share for two years.
+On June 27, the Company completed the private placement with 581,000 units placed.